ruby-formatter/rufo/README.md

 # The indent size (default: 2)
 indent_size 2

+# Whether to place commas at the end of a multi-line list (default: true).
+trailing_commas true
 ```

 As time passes there might be more configurations available.
 Please open an